There's a $25,000 reward for a description of Wanted Poster here, dead or alive.

 - Assassin's Creed 2 has these pop up whenever you start performing evil (or impressive) acts.
 Ezio can then tear them down to become anonymous again (as well as by bribing town criers and killing bad-mouthing politicians in broad daylight.)

-- Bowser is on one of these in Mario Party 1, as long as Western Land in Mario Party 2, complete with cowboy hat and pistol, under the name 'Bowser the Brash'.
+- Bowser is on one of these in Mario Party, as well as in Western Land in Mario Party 2, complete with cowboy hat and pistol, under the name 'Bowser the Brash'.

 - Mario (or actually a doppelganger) is wanted for graffiti in Super Mario Sunshine, and these are found all over Delfino Plaza.
 You can spray them and coins pop out.